-You can remove a photo from a page layout by right-clicking the image in the

-	layout and choosing Remove Photo from the menu.
-If you simply want to replace a

-	photo, you don’t need to remove it first.
+You can remove a photo from a page layout by right-clicking / Control-clicking the image in the Book Editor and choosing Remove Photo from the context menu.
+If you simply want to replace a photo, you needn’t remove it first.

 Working with photo cells

 The photo cells in a page layout template are fixed in place; you can’t delete them, resize them, or move them on the page.
 Instead, you can use the cell padding—the adjustable space around a photo within its cell—to position the images in your page layout exactly as you want them.